1. What is the ISRTP program?

-Even though our March 1, 2019 deadline has passed for the 2019-2020 class, please complete the application and connect with our office on any questions.
-We will be continuing this program next year, and applications received after our March 1 deadline will continuously be reviewed for opportunities within this program, along with being considered for the next year.
+Please connect with our office if you are still interested in participating in ISRTP.
+Applications received after the deadline will continuously be reviewed for opportunities within this program, along with being considered for the next year.

 Criteria for our ISRTP Mentors & Sites will be assessed every 3-year cycle.
 Currently, to become a Mentor/Site, the following must be present:

 o Availability of educational/training content for sleep science and research in English